-Santander US Capital Markets LLC (formerly Amherst Pierpont Securities LLC), a limited liability company organized in Delaware, is wholly owned by Santander Capital Holdings LLC (formerly Pierpont Capital Holdings LLC), which in turn is wholly owned by Santander Holdings USA, Inc., which is wholly owned by Banco Santander, S.A., a Spanish banking corporation (the "Ultimate Parent").
+Santander US Capital Markets LLC (formerly Amherst Pierpont Securities LLC), a limited liability company organized in Delaware, is wholly owned by Santander Capital Holdings LLC (formerly Pierpont Capital Holdings LLC), which in turn is wholly owned by Santander Holdings USA, Inc. ("SHUSA").
+SHUSA is wholly owned by Banco Santander, S.A., a Spanish banking corporation (the "Ultimate Parent").

-On April 11, 2022, Santander Holdings USA, Inc. ("SHUSA"), acquired Pierpont Capital Holdings LLC ("PCHL"), the former parent company of Amherst Pierpont Securities LLC ("APS"), a leading institutional fixed-income broker dealer.
-In February 2023, Santander Investment Securities Inc. ("SIS") merged with and into APS, and APS was renamed Santander US Capital Markets LLC ("SanCap") (the "Company").
+On April 11, 2022, SHUSA acquired Pierpont Capital Holdings LLC ("PCHL"), the parent company of Amherst Pierpont Securities LLC ("APS"), a leading institutional fixed-income broker dealer.
+In February 2023, Santander Investment Securities Inc. ("SIS") merged with and into APS, and APS was renamed Santander US Capital Markets LLC ("SanCap").
 Also in February 2023, PCHL was renamed Santander Capital Holdings LLC ("SCH") (the "Parent").

-The Company is a registered broker-dealer with the Securities and Exchange Commission ("SEC") and a member of the Financial Industry Regulatory Authority, Inc. ("FINRA").
-The Company is also registered with the Commodity Futures Trading Commission ("CFTC") as a Futures Commission Merchant ("FCM") and is a member of the National Futures Association ("NFA"), the New York Stock Exchange LLC ("NYSE") and NYSE MKT LLC ("NYSE MKT").
+SanCap is a registered broker-dealer with the Securities and Exchange Commission ("SEC") and a member of the Financial Industry Regulatory Authority, Inc. ("FINRA").
+SanCap is also registered with the Commodity Futures Trading Commission ("CFTC") as a Futures Commission Merchant ("FCM") and is a member of the National Futures Association ("NFA"), the New York Stock Exchange LLC ("NYSE") and NYSE MKT LLC ("NYSE MKT").

-The Company is a clearing member of the Chicago Mercantile Exchange Inc. ("CME"), Chicago Board of Trade, Inc. ("CBOT"), New York Mercantile Exchange, Inc. ("NYMEX"), Commodity Exchange, Inc. ("COMEX") and Intercontinental Exchange ("ICE").
-The Company clears and executes futures transactions for a customer, the Ultimate Parent, in the various U.S. futures and commodities exchanges on an omnibus basis.
-As a clearing member of the CME, the Company clears interest rate swap ("IRS") transactions for its affiliate.
+SanCap is a clearing member of the Chicago Mercantile Exchange Inc. ("CME"), Chicago Board of Trade, Inc. ("CBOT"), New York Mercantile Exchange, Inc. ("NYMEX"), Commodity Exchange, Inc. ("COMEX") and Intercontinental Exchange ("ICE").
+SanCap clears and executes futures transactions for a customer, the Ultimate Parent, in the various U.S. futures and commodities exchanges on an omnibus basis.
+As a clearing member of the CME, SanCap clears interest rate swap ("IRS") transactions for its affiliates.